Frequently Asked Questions

 Expected Response (Validation Error - Status Code 400):

-This section details obtaining and configuring Sinch credentials.
+This section details obtaining and configuring your Sinch credentials for MMS integration.

 Obtain Sinch Credentials: